JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 They pick a colour (maybe the dominant colour of the picture?) and they use it a solid colour background.
 It gives the user the feeling that images loads faster.

+### An even more advanced one: Facebook's 200 byte technique

+Earlier this year Facebook posted "[The technology behind preview photos](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/)", an interesting article about serving 42 x 42px image previews without the JPEG header.

+The scenario is a bit different, since these "images" are served to the Facebook mobile client, which knows how to prepend the header to compose a valid JPEG image.
+In the case of a website, we would need to compose this using Javascript, which would probably remove most of the savings.
+A solution would be to use a Service Worker to do the composition, though we would still need some Javascript to send a "request" with the image contents.

+In any case, it seems a bit overkilling for the web, but I wanted to include it as a reference.

 ## Conclusion

 As our pages load more and more images, it is good to think of their loading process on our pages, since it affects performance and user experience.